pagkly/Zed/Investopedia3/Cash Flow Statement.md

 Every company that sells and offers its stock to the public must file financial reports and statements with the Securities and Exchange Commission (SEC).1 The three main financial statements are the balance sheet and income statement.
 The cash flow statement is an important document that helps open a wind interested parties insight into all the transactions that go through a company.

 There are two different branches of accounting—accrual and cash.
-Most public companies use [accrual accounting](https://www.investopedia.com/terms/a/accrualaccounting.asp), which means the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp) is not the same as the company's cash position.
+Most public companies use [[accrual accounting]](https://www.investopedia.com/terms/a/accrualaccounting.asp), which means the [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp) is not the same as the company's cash position.
 The cash flow statement, though, is focused on cash accounting.

-Profitable companies can fail to [adequately manage](https://www.investopedia.com/articles/personal-finance/061215/10-ways-improve-cash-flow.asp) cash flow, which is why the cash flow statement is a critical tool for companies, analysts, and investors.
+Profitable companies can fail to [[adequately manage]](https://www.investopedia.com/articles/personal-finance/061215/10-ways-improve-cash-flow.asp) cash flow, which is why the cash flow statement is a critical tool for companies, analysts, and investors.
 The cash flow statement is broken down into three different business activities: operations, investing, and financing.

 Let's consider a company that sells a product and extends credit for the sale to its customer.
 Even though It recognizes that sale as revenue, the company may not receive cash until a later date.
 The company earns a profit on the income statement and pays income taxes on it, but the business may bring in more or less cash than the sales or income figures.